-A: Scholarship awardees are required to submit responses to a brief “college update” survey in Fall 2021, along with a photo of themselves at college.
+A: Scholarship awardees are required to submit responses to a brief “college update” survey in the Fall semester, along with a photo of themselves at college.

 Q: Can I receive this scholarship more than once?

-A: This is a one-time award given to high school seniors only.
+A: This is a one-time award given to students starting their first semester of college only.
 Please visit our Additional Resources for Students with Narcolepsy page for information about other scholarship opportunities.

 Still have questions?
 Email us at firstname.lastname@example.org and we’ll be happy to help.
 Thank you!